sweetkimchi/cellularautomata/README.md

 parts of Controller component) and 2) entirety of Models.
 I also wrote the templates and its descriptions, formatted the files according to Google format, and helped refactor parts of the classes for better design.
 I also followed up with team members to facilitate communication and to make sure we have implemented everything specified by the spec.
+Spent time refactoring.
 Implemented classes: Main, model package

 Harrison: I created the view component of the project, of which the main three components are the